Flutter-Bounty-Hunters/ffmpeg_cli/README.md

 This package allows you to configure FFMPEG CLI commands with Dart code.

 `ffmpeg_cli` purposefully retains the complexity of FFMPEG commands so that anything the FFMPEG CLI can do, the `ffmpeg_cli` package can do.

-To compose videos with higher level tools, consider using [`cutting_room`](), which offers video compositions that hide the filter graph.

 ## Quickstart
 First, make sure that `ffmpeg` is installed on your device, and is available on your system path.